EGI-Federation/documentation/content/en/users/dev-env/notebooks/integration/_index.md

 ## EGI-WMS (DIRAC)

-If you are using a Notebooks instance integrated with D4Science, you may access the DIRAC client via CVMFS with the following two command lines:
+If you are using a Notebooks instance integrated with EGI Workload Manager, you may access the DIRAC client via CVMFS with the following two command lines:

 ```shell
 $ source /cvmfs/dirac.egi.eu/dirac/bashrc_egi_dev